-(b) The owner or operator of an affected facility shall conduct an initial performance test as required under §60.8 to determine compliance with the emission limits using the procedures and test methods listed in paragraphs (b)(1) through (b)(12) of this section.
+(b) The owner or operator of an affected facility as defined in 60.50c(a)(1) and (2), shall conduct an initial performance test as required under 60.8 to determine compliance with the emissions limits using the procedures and test methods listed in paragraphs (b)(1) through (b)(6) and (b)(9) through (b)(14) of this section.
+The owner or operator of an affected facility as defined in 60.50c(a)(3) and (4), shall conduct an initial performance test as required under 60.8 to determine compliance with the emissions limits using the procedures and test methods listed in paragraphs (b)(1) through (b)(14).
 The use of the bypass stack during a performance test shall invalidate the performance test.